Supply Chain Master Data

 While physical goods dominate traditional supply chain discussions, Service Master Data plays an equally critical role in modern, service-intensive supply chains.

-From a governance perspective, service master data ensures contractual transparency and operational traceability.
 It standardizes how services are identified and tracked, allowing procurement and finance teams to evaluate vendor performance, manage budgets, and ensure compliance with service-level agreements.

 In modern supply chains, where physical flows are increasingly supported by service-based activities, such as outsourcing logistics, maintenance, and aftersales, this domain provides the operational backbone for service-oriented planning and billing processes.